-Occasionally remarks will appear on your credit report to provide additional information about one of your accounts.
+Regular credit report reviews will have you eventually noticing remarks.
+These remarks appear on your credit report as a way to provide additional information about your accounts.
 Remarks can be positive, negative, or neutral, depending on the account and situation.

 Here we consider what the meaning and purpose of a “remark removed from account”

-What Does A Remark Removed From An Account Mean On Credit Reports?
+What Does It Mean When A Remark Is Removed From An Account Of Credit Reports?

 The remark “Removed from an account” means that a prior remark on the account has been deleted due to a lack of relevance.
 This can occur due to different scenarios taking place, which include:

 - Payment status changed: If you previously had an agreement with a creditor for your payments to be adjusted or accommodated, but then start making your usual payments again.
 If this happens your creditor should remove the remark from your account.

 - Completed a debt management plan: If you were enrolled in a debt management plan to better cope with your debt and then completed the plan by clearing your debt.
 Your creditor should remove the remark indicating you were under debt management.